-The analysis of building deterioration is based on the survey-methodologyand criteria described in the preceding section on "How Building Components And Improvements Are Evaluated".
+The analysis of Duil&ng deteTioratidnisbased on^ and criteria described in the preceding section on "How Building Components And Improvements Are Evaluated".
 There are eighty-four (84) buildings in the Added Area that are deteriorated.

 Deterioration may be present in basically sound buildings containing minor defects which are correctable through normal maintenance, such as lack of painting, loose or missing materials, or holes or cracks over limited areas.
 Deterioration may be evident which is not easily correctable and cannot be accomplished in the course of normal maintenance.
 This includes buildings with defects in secondary components (for example: doors, windows, porches, facade, gutters and downspouts, fascia materials, etc.), as well as defects in primary building components.